arvind-cp/eth/contracts/README.md

         8. function withdrawCompany(uint ethVal) - This function will be invoked by the company to withdraw the funds collected through the IPO to it's own account.

+Below are the steps for MetaStock to be executed in truffle console .
+Truffle is a developement environment for solidity contracts.
+Please refer https://truffle.readthedocs.io/en/latest/ for details